awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ## Requirements<a name="client-application-windows-requirements-user"></a>

-The AppStream 2\.0 client for Windows must be installed on a PC that meets the following requirements:
+The AppStream 2\.0 client for Windows must be installed on a computer that meets the following requirements:
 + Operating system — Windows 7, Windows 8, or Windows 10 \(32\-bit or 64\-bit\)
 + Microsoft Visual C\+\+ 2015 Redistributable or later\.
 For information about the latest Visual C\+\+ redistributable packages for Visual Studio 2015, 2017, and 2019, see [The latest supported Visual C\+\+ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) in the Microsoft Support documentation\.
 + RAM — 2 GB minimum